 If you are looking for some solitude on Slide you’ll want to stay away from weekends and Holidays.
 Even though going mid-week will lessen the crowds you may still see quite a few people on the trail.
 Maybe the best solution is hiking it in the winter.
 Winter is a special place on Slide.
 The beautiful summit packed with snow is a place worth visiting.
 The best part is you may be the only one on top!

 The main route up Slide Mountain is tedious

 I have to admit, the main route up Slide is kind of boring.
 It has its beauty but it is not an attention grabber.
-You’ll find most of the ascent on the old jeep road for the long gone fire tower.
+You’ll find most of the ascent on the old jeep road for the long-gone fire tower.
 It is not until you reach the upper portions does the trail offer much in the way of views.
 The upper forest is beautiful but so is the forest on other trails on Slide.
-Most of your climb will be somewhat boring.
+Most of your climb will be somewhat mundane.

 Get off the “dog route”.
 By hiking the Curtis – Ormsbee Trail or taking the much longer route from Woodland Valley, you’ll get more bang for your buck.
 For the skilled and adventurous, there are other ways up Slide that don’t include a trail.

 The summit view is not what it used to be